Mesqualito/jhipster_microservices_weddingplaner/README.md

 # jhipster_microservices_weddingplaner

+14.05.2018:

+another strange phenomenon...
+I installed yarn via homebrew on the Mac.
+This installed node v10.
+I did get everything to work on MacOS X with a clone from git and MacOS X Terminal.
+Today I removed everything on the Mac, did a fresh pull with Intellij IDEA CE (2018.1.3) of the github-Version again, on which I worked with Windows 10 meanwhile.
+After that, I had to deal with

+- brew install node@8
+- brew link --force --overwrite node@8

+to get the gateway up again with '/.gradlew' and 'yarn start'.

+11.05.2018:

 After 'cloning' via github from initial build on MacOS X to developer-notebook CentOS 7, the initial start with consul via 'docker-compose -f src/main/docker/consul.yml up' gives